Happiness Over Everything (H.O.E.)

-"Happiness Over Everything (H.O.E.)" is a song by American singer Jhené Aiko featuring fellow American recording artists Future and Miguel.
+"Happiness Over Everything (H.O.E.)" is a song by American singer Jhené Aiko featuring fellow American singers Future and Miguel.
 It was released on February 26, 2020, as the fourth single from Aiko's third studio album Chilombo (2020).

 Composition

 The song interpolates and is an ode to Jhené Aiko's 2011 song "Hoe", as well as "Where Are My Panties?
 (Interlude)" by André 3000, which Miguel reworks.
 The "sex-positive" track finds Aiko singing about not having to worry how others think of her.

 Music video

 The music video premiered on February 27, 2020.
 In it, Jhené Aiko is at a luau-themed party with friends and family.
 Her sister Mila J, mother, and father appear in the video.